Bistro chairs have a soft spot in my heart. I seem to have a weakness for them. Here’s how to reupholster bistro chairs with a few tips.

 Looks pretty simple.
 And typically, it is.
 Reupholstering a chair cushion, in most cases, takes only a few minutes, but in the case of these gems, it took a little elbow grease.

 I found these chairs at the Goodwill a few months ago for only $10 a piece.
-My plan was then, and still is now, for them to make a stylish addition to my garden house — that is yet to be built.
-Speaking of garden house, the plans are underway, the ball is rolling, so it only makes sense to plan and start the decorating process now.
+My plan was then, and for them to make a stylish addition to my garden house .
+You can watch the garden house videos build videos, here.
+When this post was written, the garden house had yet to be built, but that didn’t stop me from planning, and giving these gems a new life.

 In chairs like these, the cushion is simply held on by four screws.
 Take out the screws, the cushion comes off and the reupholstery process can begin.
 But these chairs; these chairs had to be completely taken apart for me to get to the cushion.
 Not sure why, but that was the case.

 For all of the rusted screws, bolts and washers, I soaked them in a container filled with distilled vinegar for 24 hours.
 I brushed them with an old tooth brush and rinsed.
 This tip got the majority of the rust off.
+Another way to remove rust is to use a wire brush.
+These are great to have on hand anyhow, and always work in a rust-removal pinch.
 Certainly keep this in mind when working with rusty hardware.

 Once the all of the paint was dried, I fit the reupholstered cushions back in the seat case.
-Sean had to help me put the chairs back together – if I were an octopus, it wouldn’t have been a problem, but we really needed 4 hands.
+My husband had to help me put the chairs back together – if I were an octopus, it wouldn’t have been a problem, but we really needed 4 hands.